 This (relatively expensive, “rust-resistant”) arbor looks very pretty over my side walkway.

 But after a couple of years, it still developed rust spots that have to be sanded and painted pretty much every year.

-Rust isn’t an issue for plastic arbors, like this one.
+Rust isn’t an issue for resin arbors, like this one.

-If you want to use a plastic arbor but don’t like the color, spray paint it with a metallic finish.
-We used hammered silver spray paint* to make this white arbor look like metal.
+I didn’t like the white color, so we spray painted it with hammered silver spray paint* to make it look like metal.

 Any painted surface that is exposed to the elements must be repainted every 2 to 3 years.

 Paint fades, chips and cracks due to the heat, moisture and cold.
 And there really isn’t anything you can do about it.